donny/grannysmith/README.md

 # grannysmith
-A small Python script to check for the stock of new Apple items
+A small Python script to check for stock levels of new Apple iPhones